 If you can remove the bracelet or strap it’s best to do so, however if you can’t I’ll remove it for you of course.
 It’s a good idea to put the watch into a small plastic bag then wrap it in with bubble wrap, plenty of it.
 Don’t use too much tape as it means I have to cut your watch free and sharp blades near watches aren’t a good mix.
 Place the bubblewrapped watch into a padded envelope, (the Jiffy Bag type) and please put a note in with it detailing who you are, the work you want doing (for instance if you also want the case fully stripping and cleaning), if there are any separate parts packaged along with the watch, contact details and a return address.
 You wouldn’t believe the amount of watches I receive that are just a watch in a padded envelope and nothing else.
 Not too bad if they’re all different but half a dozen Seiko 6309’s in one week can get confusing!
 Also please don’t send it in any packaging you want returned, for example in the original box, grannies spectacle case or whatever.

-If you’re sending from abroad please put a value of $15 on the customs form.
+If you’re sending from abroad please put a value of $10 on the customs form.
 This isn’t to defraud the UK’s customs department this is to ensure no duty has to be paid as the watch will be sent back to you once it’s repaired or serviced.
-Label the customs form “Broken watch for repair, to be returned”.
+Label the customs form “Spare Parts”.
 If duty has to be paid then I’m afraid the watch will be refused and will be returned to you.

 If you’re sending from within the UK then Royal Mails Special Delivery service is the best method of sending, but 1st class signed for should be just as reliable albeit with a lot less cover.